kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

    the database.

-The first problem with Arx was that the situation where a key server's RBAC is most useful when it's tied into an existing system.
+The first problem with Arx was that the situation where a key server's access control is most useful when it's tied into an existing system.
 Arx tried to dictate an authentication scheme that added more overhead than I wanted.
-The scheme I ended up with looked something like:
+The scheme I ended up with looked something
+like:

 ```